efxlve/course-and-lecture-notes/Python Programming/README.md

 ## Description

-This repository contains notes on Python programming language.
+This section contains notes on Python programming language.
 The notes are written in Jupyter Notebook and Python format.
 The notes are organized by chapters.
 Each chapter has its own folder.

 ## Installation